googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 ![A color glyph using a PaintComposite table to punch out a shape from the fill of a circle.](images/colr_PaintCompositeGraph.png)

-**Figure 5.43 A color glyph using a PaintComposite table to punch out a shape from the fill of a circle.**
+**Figure 5.43 A color glyph using a PaintComposite table to punch out a shape from the fill of a circle**

 NOTE: In figure 5.43, the “A” is filled with green to illustrate that the color of the fill has no affect for the *Source Out* composite mode.
 Because that is the